Bukola19/Charles-Darwin/stage-2/George/README.md

 - `BCFTOOLs` for variant calling with an option for freebayes

-- `BAMTOOLS` for filtering and coverage
+- `MULTIQC` for generating quality reports

 # Expected outputs